-The FCC is working to, as Chairman Pai says, "stop the scourge of illegal robocalls."
+The FCC is working to, as Chairman Pai says, "combat the robocall scourge."
 He has made combatting unlawful robocalls and malicious caller ID spoofing his top consumer protection priority.
-By proposing and implementing effective policy initiatives and pursuing targeted enforcement actions, the FCC has been taking a bold stand to protect and empower consumers.
+By proposing and implementing impactful policy initiatives and pursuing strong enforcement actions, the FCC has been taking a bold stand to protect and empower consumers.

 A Top Priority

 Unwanted calls are far and away the biggest consumer complaint to the FCC with over 200,000 complaints each year—around 60 percent of all the complaints we receive.
-Some private analyses estimate that U.S. consumers received approximately 2.4 billion robocalls per month in 2016.
-Unfortunately, advancements in technology make it cheap and easy to make robocalls and to "spoof" caller ID information to hide a caller's true identity.
+Some private analyses estimate that U.S. consumers received nearly 4 billion robocalls per month in 2018.
+Unfortunately, advancements in technology make it cheap and easy to make massive numbers of robocalls and to "spoof" caller ID information to hide a caller's true identity.

-We know that these calls are a major concern of millions of Americans, and scam calls in particular can result in very real financial losses and serious consumer frustration.
-We are therefore committed to using every resource in our tool box and working closely with private, public, and international partners to combat unlawful robocalls and spoofing.
-The FCC explained these efforts in its first ever report on illegal robocalls.
+The FCC knows that these calls are a major concern of millions of Americans, and scam calls in particular can result in very real financial losses and serious consumer frustration.
+The agency is therefore committed to using every tool in our tool box and working closely with private, public, and international partners to combat unlawful robocalls and spoofing.
+These efforts are outlined in the FCC's first ever report on illegal robocalls.

-Chairman Pai has launched several important public policy initiatives to help combat unlawful robocalls and malicious caller ID spoofing.
+Chairman Pai has implemented policies and actions to help combat unlawful robocalls and malicious caller ID spoofing.
 The Commission under his leadership has also taken unprecedented enforcement actions to punish those who flout consumer protection laws.

 Reducing Unwanted Calls to Reassigned Numbers

 The FCC wants to reduce unwanted calls to reassigned numbers.
 When a consumer gets a new phone number, he or she may receive unwanted calls intended for the consumer that previously held that number.
 Today, legitimate callers, such as businesses, often lack the information they need to learn about phone number reassignments and avoid calling reassigned numbers.
 To confront this problem, the FCC adopted new rules to create a reassigned numbers database that will reduce the number of unwanted phone calls Americans receive.

 Major Fines Against Spoofers